pyinstaller/pyinstaller/doc/source/Manual.rst

 |GOBACK|_

-bindepend
+BinDepend
 ---------

 ::

-    python bindepend.py <executable_or_dynamic_library>
+    python utils/BinDepend.py <executable_or_dynamic_library>

-bindepend will analyze the executable you pass to it, and write to stdout all its binary dependencies.
+BinDepend will analyze the executable you pass to it, and write to stdout all its binary dependencies.
 This is handy to find out which DLLs are required by an executable or another DLL.
 This module is used by |PyInstaller| itself to follow the chain of dependencies of binary extensions and make sure that all